AI algorithms for travelling salesman problem

 Role of AI in Solving TSP

-With the advent of AI and its associated subfield of Machine Learning (ML), there has been a radical shift in solving complex optimization problems like TSP.
-The appeal of using AI methods for TSP lies in their inherent ability to learn from past experiences and refine their strategies, often leading to increasingly efficient solutions over time.
+The use of AI and its subfield of Machine Learning (ML) has led to a significant change in solving complex optimization problems such as TSP.
+AI methods are appealing for TSP because they can learn from past experiences and refine their strategies, resulting in increasingly efficient solutions over time.

-In contrast to traditional approaches, AI algorithms are designed to operate efficiently even when the number of cities increases.
-They offer a more adaptable, resilient, and scalable solution, often finding near-optimal solutions for large-scale instances of the TSP that are beyond the reach of exact methods.
+Unlike traditional approaches, AI algorithms can operate efficiently even as the number of cities increases.
+They provide a solution that is more adaptable, resilient, and scalable.
+They often find near-optimal solutions for large-scale instances of the TSP that are beyond the reach of exact methods.

 Types of AI Algorithms Used to Solve TSP